Judgment was reserved in a case where the question was whether the P has the capacity to consent to sexual relations.

-Read the judgment on Bailii.
+Read the full text of the judgment on Bailii

-Read the full judgment on Bailii.
+Read the full text of the judgment on Bailii

-Case summaries, prepared by our site editors, of every Court of Protection & other relevant decisions with links to the full judgment where available.
+Case summaries & Editor's comments on every Court of Protection case & other relevant decisions with links to the full judgment where available.

 Get the latest cases & news delivered to your inbox with our free email updates.